-A man locked in an unplugged freezer imagines himself freezing and dies.
+Claim: A man locked in an unplugged freezer imagined himself freezing to death and died as a result.

 [Collected via e-mail, 2002]